Graduate Outcomes Survey 2018/19 (full-time UK students)

 There are opportunities for you to spend time abroad during your course:

-You'll study five core modules covering the properties of engineering materials and how these properties are used in useful applications, such as mechanical and electrical design.
+You'll study core modules covering the properties of engineering materials and how these properties are used in useful applications, such as mechanical and electrical design.
 Semiconductors provide the basis of microcontrollers which you will learn to program, controlling machinery.
 This new knowledge will be used to build an innovative medical device in groups as part of a hands-on practical project.

 In addition to the above you will also need to complete our online Academic Integrity module.